AwadShaikh/Microsoft-Entra-Id-Lab/README.md

-# Microsoft-Entra-Id-Lab
+# Microsoft-Entra-ID-Lab
-Microsoft Entra Id Lab
+Microsoft Entra ID Lab
 # Attack-Simulation-# Microsoft-Defender-Labs

 <h2>Description</h2>
-The attack simulation training feature within the Microsoft Defender portal allows organizations to execute realistic attack scenarios for training purposes.
-These simulated attacks serve to identify and locate vulnerable users preemptively, helping to mitigate potential impacts on the organization's performance before a genuine attack occurs.
+Microsoft Entra ID Protection assists organizations in detecting, examining, and addressing identity-related vulnerabilities.
+These risks can be integrated into tools such as Conditional Access for access control decisions, or shared with security information and event management (SIEM) tools for deeper analysis and correlation.
 <br />

 <h2>Languages and Utilities Used</h2>

-Microsoft Defender
+Microsoft Entra ID
 <h2>Environments Used </h2>

 - <b>MacOS Big Sur </b>